 Vision Track: The vision track is intended to report on work in progress or concrete ideas for work that has yet to begin.
 The focus in the vision track is to spark discussion with the goal to provide the authors helpful feedback, pointers to potentially related investigations, and new ideas to explore.
 Suitable submissions to the vision track include traditional work-in-progress pieces such as preliminary results of pre-studies, but also research proposals and position papers outlining future research.
 Papers must be up to 6 pages in length including the bibliography, and with no appendices.
 Submissions to the vision track should have a title beginning with the prefix "Vision: ".

-Please upload your submission to our HotCRP instance, which is now open for submissions.
+Please upload your submission to our HotCRP instance, which is now open for paper registration and submissions for the June deadline.

 The proceedings will be published by the IEEE in a volume accompanying the main IEEE EuroS&P 2020 proceedings and will be made available after the workshop in IEEE Xplore.
 To facilitate discussion at the workshop itself, we plan to post pre-prints on this webpage shortly before the workshop.